Truncated Kernel Stochastic Gradient Descent with General Losses and Spherical Radial Basis Functions: Numerical Experiments

 In the comparative experiments of kernel SGD, we consider three different kernels: the Bernoulli polynomial kernel $\frac{\pi^{2}}{4} B_{2}$ and two widely used universal kernels, namely the Gaussian kernel and the Mat\'{e}rn-$\tfrac{5}{2}$ kernel.
-Let $r = \Vert x - x'\Vert$, and the Gaussian and Mat\'{e}rn-$\tfrac{5}{2}$ kernels are given as follows:
+For the Nystr\"{o}m method, we adopt the hyperparameter setting given in Theorem 7 of \cite{della2024nystrom} and the Mat\'{e}rn-$\tfrac{5}{2}$ kernel.
+When the regularization parameter is unknown, achieving the rate $\O\left(n^{-\frac12}\right)$ under that theorem requires $\O\left(n^{\frac{1}{2s}}\right)$ Nystr\"{o}m points and at least $\O\left(n^{1+\frac{1}{s}}\right)$ computational time.
+By contrast, under the hyperparameter setting given in \autoref{subsection:3.3}, T-kernel SGD requires only $\O\left(n^{1+\frac{1}{4s}}\right)$ time, where $s>\frac12$.
+Therefore, from the perspective of theoretical complexity, T-kernel SGD is more efficient than the Nystr\"{o}m method.
+Furthermore, the empirical results in \autoref{fig1:example1} and \autoref{fig2:example2} are consistent with this comparison and likewise indicate that T-kernel SGD achieves higher computational efficiency under the corresponding settings.
+See \autoref{tab:example1} for the model setup.